 Breast cancer starts when cells in the breast begin to grow out of control.
 These cells usually form a tumor that can often be seen on an x-ray or felt as a lump.
 The tumor is malignant (cancer) if the cells can grow into (invade) surrounding tissues or spread (metastasize) to distant areas of the body.

 To learn more about how cancers start and spread, see What Is Cancer?

 Until puberty (on average around age 9 or 10), young boys and girls have a small amount of breast tissue consisting of a few ducts located under the nipple and areola (area around the nipple).
-At puberty, a girl's ovaries make female hormones, causing breast ducts to grow, lobules to form at the ends of ducts, and the amount of stroma to increase.
-Even after puberty, men and boys normally have low levels of female hormones, and breast tissue doesn’t grow much.
+At puberty, a girl's ovaries make female hormones, causing breast ducts to grow and lobules to form at the ends of ducts.
+Even after puberty, boys and men normally have low levels of female hormones, and breast tissue doesn’t grow much.
 Men's breast tissue has ducts, but only a few if any lobules.

 Men can also have some benign (not cancerous) breast disorders.